angelov/donut/README.md

 ## Notes about directories structure

-The application is primarily divided in two subdirectories inside the `src/` directory: `src/AppBundle` and `src/SocNet`.
+The application is primarily divided in two subdirectories inside the `src/` directory: `src/AppBundle` and `src/Donut`.

 The `AppBundle` contains some dirty parts of the code that are just experimental, doesn't have specs or integration tests and probably sit there crying to be refactored.

-The `SocNet` is the cleaner part of the code.
+The `Donut` is the cleaner part of the code.
 Everything here has specs or integration tests.

 Note that, as the application is not meant to be used in production, there are some edge cases and possible errors that are